-Money was lent to home buyers who couldn’t afford the loan payments, and buyers spent that money on homes with the expectation that home prices would go up.
+In the 80s, money was lent to home buyers who couldn’t afford the loan payments.
+Those buyers spent that money on homes with the expectation that home prices would go up.
 As long as prices kept going up, everything was copacetic.

 But the easy money stopped.
 Buyers couldn’t sell their homes and couldn’t refinance.
 Home sales slowed, prices started falling, the housing bubble burst and home prices crashed.

 It’s far too easy to borrow money for college.
 There is more outstanding debt for student loans than there is for auto loans and credit cards.
 The numbers are staggering with more than $1.2 trillion in outstanding student loan debt and 40 million borrowers with an average balance of $29,000.
 As of July 2015, almost 7 million Americans with student loans hadn’t sent a payment to the government in the last year.
 That translates into about 17% of all borrowers with federal loans being severely delinquent.

 The ease of getting student loans is serving as an enabling agent for higher education institutions.
 It’s easy to understand why some have no problem raising tuition each year, because they know someone will pay for it.